Hendler/shielddrone/README.md

 - add collision detection
 - add drone color changes to yello when disabled
 - add drone type
+- render previous positions of drone as lighter trails

 - implement instantiation of drone positions based on strategy for each
 - impelment naive strategy for attacking drone